 As a veteran who has made the transition to civilian life much more successfully than many of my brothers and sisters in arms, I feel the need to help other veterans become successful.
 Too many see suicide as the way out.
 I believe that having long term goals and a plan that shows a brighter future is important to self worth.
 I hope to teach other veterans how to farm more of what I need - local grapes!

 Food security is part of national security.
 Right now, many of us believe we are at a tipping point.
 Local food is one insurance we can influence.
 I want to employ veterans on my farm and teach them to farm themselves.
 I see a long term view for local food to more like it is in other parts of the world.
 Veterans can continue to contribute to national security by ensuring food security.

 We have been growing sustainable grapes since long before we started the winery.
-We have only once added chemical sprays to our grapes, but will be removing grapes that require it this spring.
+We have only once added chemical sprays to our grapes, but removed grapes that require it last spring.
 We focus on varieties that will survive with minimal chemical intervention.
 Hybrid grape breeding programs are turning out some wonderful weather tolerant varieties that has already started to help define our wine region.
 We also focus on hand leaf removal to ensure the grapes get enough sunlight and wind.

 We recycle.
 We make it easy for you to recycle.
 Glass, paper, and aluminum caps of our bottles go into a single stream.
 Recyclers turn the glass into new bottles here in the USA and capture the aluminum within the process.
 So, put the cap back on and recycle the whole bottle when you empty one!